-Water is water.
-It is used and then recycled as it evaporates from the earth and then returns in some form of precipitation.
-Vast quantities of water evaporate from seas and lakes to form clouds that move over the earth, rise, cool, and condense back into a liquid to be released onto the earth.
+This water cycle bracelet activity is a unique way to help students understand that the water cycle is how our water is recycled.
+We do not “lose” or “gain” water.
+It is recycled as it evaporates from the Earth and then returns in some form of precipitation.
+Vast quantities of water evaporate from seas and lakes to form clouds that move over the earth, rise, cool, and condense into a liquid to release onto the earth.

 To teach students to conserve water and use it wisely, we make a “water cycle bracelet” to illustrate the recycling principle.

-Water Cycle Bracelet
+How to Make a Water Cycle Bracelet